-For many anglers, Lake Mulwala is considered a Murray cod 'hot spot', especially during the warmer months.
-The lake dams the Murray River at Yarrawonga, has a surface area of over 11,000 acres, and is dotted with the remains of a large red gum forest.
-This timber provides perfect habitat for Murray cod and golden perch, and anglers do well casting lures and bait around snags near the lake margins.
+Put Lake Mulwala on your fishing itinerary, the lake is considered to be a Murray cod 'hot spot' in the warmer months.
+The picturesque lake is dotted with the remains of a red gum forest and this timber provides the perfect habitat for Murray cod and golden perch.
 Larger fish can be targeted by trolling the course of the riverbed where they lie in deep holes.

-The Murray River below Yarrawonga is home to Australia's largest surviving natural population of trout cod.
-While anglers are not permitted to retain these fish if caught, they are increasingly common in this section of river.
-Stocked populations of trout cod in other rivers in the region, such as the Ovens and Goulburn rivers, are reported to be doing well.
+Visit the area below Yarrawonga to see Australia's largest surviving natural population of trout cod.
+While anglers must release these fish if caught, they are increasingly common in this section of the river.
+Stocked populations of trout cod may also be found in the Ovens and Goulburn rivers.

-Some of the largest river-dwelling trout in mainland Australia are to be found in the border country encompassing the upper Murray River, Swampy Plains River, Nariel Creek, Geehi River and Tooma River near the historic township of Corryong and popular angling spots can be found along the Murray at beautiful Mungabareena and Heywood's Bridge in Albury.
+Reel in some of the biggest trout in mainland Australia in the border country encompassing the upper Murray River, Swampy Plains River, Nariel Creek, Geehi River and Tooma River near the historic township of Corryong.
+Popular angling spots can be also found along the Murray at beautiful Mungabareena and Heywood's Bridge in Albury.